benaston/interview-stuff/test5.md

 ## Test5

-*Given this controller, can you think of a pattern that might improve the user’s experience when using the back button having logged in?*
+*Here is a controller with an action that is invoked when a log-in form is submitted.
+Can you think of a pattern that might improve the user’s experience when using the browser back button?*

 ```C#
 public class SessionController : Controller